collectivenectar/soundslip0/README.md

-# soundslip0
+# soundslip - 0(v0)
-Chia blockchain audio NFT marketplace
+An audio NFT platform for artists and fans

-# Main features:
+# MVP stages:

-## MVP Version 1: Basic Audio Discovery and Management
+## Version 1: Basic Audio Discovery and Management

-Objective: Launch a basic browser-based platform enabling users to search for NFTs and manage NFT related audio files using standard sound library tools.
+Objective: Launch a foundational browser-based platform for users to discover and manage NFT-based audio files.

-Features:
+### Features:

-    NFT Search: Basic functionality to search for audio NFTs using filters and keywords Sound Library Tools:
+    NFT Search: Implement basic functionality to search for audio NFTs using filters and keywords.
-        Playlists: Allow users to create and manage playlists
+    Sound Library Tools: Enable users to create and manage playlists, group tracks into albums, and sort content by date, popularity, title, and artist.
-        Albums: Enable grouping of tracks into albums
-        Sorting: Basic sorting functionality by criteria like date, popularity, title, artist Audio Streaming: Simple streaming of audio files directly from the platform Basic Caching: Implement rudimentary caching of audio files for improved playback performance
+    Audio Streaming: Facilitate simple streaming of audio files directly from the platform.
+    Basic Caching: Develop rudimentary caching of audio files to enhance playback performance.

-Development Focus:
+### Development Focus:

-    Set up the basic architecture
+    Establish the core architecture of the platform.
-    Integrate with mintgarden blockchain api for fetching NFT data Service worker for streaming and caching audio files to and from IPFS/endpoints Design a simple yet functional UI for searching and organizing audio files
+    Integrate with the MintGarden blockchain API to fetch NFT data.
+    Implement service workers for effective streaming and caching of audio files from IPFS or other endpoints.
+    Design a straightforward yet functional user interface for navigating and organizing audio files.

 ## MVP Version 2: Enhanced User Experience and Social Features

-Objective: Improve user engagement through enhanced playback features and initial social interactions
+Objective: Improve user engagement with advanced playback features and initial social functionalities.

-Features:
+### Features:

-    Advanced Audio Player: Integrate features like shuffle, repeat, queue management, album covers, trig based visualizations User Profiles: Users can create and customize their profiles, linking them with DID, aggregating NFT data
+    Advanced Audio Player: Integrate advanced features like shuffle, repeat, queue management, album covers, and trig-based visualizations.
-    Social: Comments, integrated social sharing(x, tiktok, etc)
-    Chat: libp2p chat, DID based
+    User Profiles: Enable users to create and customize their profiles, linking them with decentralized identifiers (DIDs) and aggregating NFT data.
+    Social Interactions: Incorporate commenting capabilities and integrated social sharing (e.g., to platforms like Twitter, TikTok).
+    Chat: Implement DID-based chat functionality using libp2p for secure communication.

-Development Focus:
+### Development Focus:

-    Enhance security features by adding DID authentication, libp2p encryption, to enable secure communication and lay the groundwork for commerce transactions.
-Small improvements to the player.
+    Enhance security by integrating DID authentication and libp2p encryption.
+    Make iterative improvements to the audio player to support new functionalities.

 ## MVP Version 3: Artist Tools, Custom Smart Coins

-Objective: Add features for audio producers/artists, and develop and audit the first smart coin
+Objective: Introduce specialized tools for audio producers and artists, focusing on commerce capabilities through smart coins.
-    singleton for core commerce features

-Features:
+### Features:

-    Artist Dashboard: Listener activity (Playlists, listens, comments, etc) Artist Singleton Coins: 'buy now' or 'subscribe' links to chia offers, singleton chia coin that helps artists verify a user has paid before allowing access Periodical Singleton: Enable artists to set up subscription-based access to their products or services Notifications and Alerts: Implement system notifications for new releases, subscriptions, and other interactions from users
+    Artist Dashboard: Provide artists with insights into listener activities such as playlists, listens, and comments.
+    Artist Singleton Coins: Develop 'buy now' or 'subscribe' functionalities linked to Chia offers, using singleton smart coins for access verification.
+    Periodical Singleton: Allow artists to establish subscription-based access to their content.
+    Notifications and Alerts: Set up system notifications for new releases, subscriptions, and other interactions.

-Development Focus:
+### Development Focus:

+    Extend backend functionality for NFT management.
-    Build out the backend support for creating and managing NFTs Implement smart coins for handling subscriptions and payments Implement a system for managing event streams from chia blockchain
+    Develop and audit custom smart coins tailored for commerce transactions.
+    Establish a robust system for managing and reacting to event streams from the Chia blockchain.

 ## MVP Version 4: Advanced Caching and Offline Access

-Objective: Enhance the platform's performance and accessibility by introducing advanced caching mechanisms and offline playback.
+Objective: Boost the platform’s performance and accessibility by enhancing caching mechanisms and enabling offline playback.

-Features:
+### Features:

-    Advanced Caching Mechanisms: Implement more sophisticated caching to reduce load times and enhance user experience.
+    Advanced Caching Mechanisms: Deploy sophisticated caching strategies to reduce load times and improve user experience.
-    Offline Playback: Allow users to save content for offline access.
-PWA progress?
+    Offline Playback: Allow content to be saved for offline access, leveraging Progressive Web App (PWA) technology.
-    Quality of Service Enhancements: Adapt stream quality based on user connection speed.
+    Quality of Service Enhancements: Adapt streaming quality based on user connection speeds.

-Development Focus:
+### Development Focus:

-    Develop advanced caching solutions like service workers.
+    Implement advanced caching solutions, including service workers.
-    Develop offline storage and playback capabilities.
+    Develop capabilities for storing and playing back content offline.
-    Implement adaptive streaming for handling different network conditions.
+    Optimize adaptive streaming technologies to accommodate varying network conditions.

 ## MVP Version 5: Community Features and Expansion

-Objective: Expand the platform's community features and explore additional markets and integrations.
+Objective: Expand the platform with additional community engagement features and explore new market integrations.

-Features:
+### Features:

-    (One of these, max two)
-    Live Events: Jacktrip or other
-    AR/VR: Expose an api, or develop a widget
-    Brand Strategy: Analytics Dashboards, Artist Brand Funds, Incubator Programs p2p discoverability: Recommendations based on your node network, no ads
+    Live Events: Incorporate live streaming functionalities, potentially using technologies like Jacktrip.
+    AR/VR Integration: Explore AR/VR capabilities to enhance user experience, possibly through API exposure or widget development.
+    Brand Strategy and Community Building: Develop analytics dashboards, establish artist brand funds, and set up incubator programs.
+    P2P Discoverability: Enhance content discoverability through recommendations based on the user's node network, emphasizing a non-ad-based model.

-Development Focus:
+### Development Focus:

-    Build live streaming functionality with real-time interaction capabilities.
+    Establish live streaming capabilities with real-time user interaction.
-    Establish community spaces
+    Create spaces for community engagement and support.
-    Design and document public APIs for extending platform functionality
+    Design and document public APIs to facilitate external integrations and collaborations.